Study Guide Outline

 Assessment Tools

-Lesson 5 Music Is Business This lesson stresses the importance music is to the economy of Louisiana, jobs and skills needed in the state's music industry, music industry career opportunities for students, and personal contact with people in the music industry.
+This lesson stresses the importance of music to the economy of Louisiana, jobs and skills needed in the state's music industry, music industry career opportunities for students, and personal contact with people in the music industry.
 Students also build critical-inquiry skills by reviewing musical performances and recordings.

 Louisiana Content Standards: M-HP-M1, M-HP-M4, M-CA-E4, E-1A-M5, E-1A-E8, E-1A-H2, E-1A-H3, M-HP-M6, E-1A-M9, E-1A-E4, E-1B-E1, E-1B-M2, ELA-5-M2, M-HP-M5, HP-3D-M3, ELA-1-M3, ELA-2-M1.